SAP-samples/kyma-runtime-extension-samples/cdc-extension/README.md

 	- `kubectl apply -f ./kyma-runtime-extension-samples/cdc-extension/k8s/api-rule.yaml`

-	**Note:** As a prerequisite, please follow the steps listed in the following tutorial: [Download the Kyma runtime kubeconfig](https://developers.sap.com/tutorials/cp-kyma-download-cli.html#2ef10816-b759-4080-a8ec-eadbc3317ebd)
+	**Note:** As a prerequisite, please follow the steps listed in the following tutorial: [Download the Kyma Runtime kubeconfig](https://developers.sap.com/tutorials/cp-kyma-download-cli.html#2ef10816-b759-4080-a8ec-eadbc3317ebd)

 	> The resources are represented as declarative YAML objects.
 Applying the resources will perfom the following steps: